finos/common-domain-model/documentation/source/documentation.rst

  class Contract <"A class to specify a contract object, which can be invoked either within the context of an event, or independently from it.
 It corresponds to the FpML Trade, although restricted to execution and post-execution contexts.
 Attributes also applicable to pre-execution (a.k.a. pre-trade view in FpML) contexts have been positioned as part of the ContractualProduct class.">
  {
     contractIdentifier PartyContractIdentifier (1..*) <"The contract reference identifier(s) allocated by the parties involved in the contract.">;
       [synonym FpML value partyTradeIdentifier pathExpression "trade.tradeHeader"]
-		    [synonym Rosetta_Workbench value partyTradeIdentifier pathExpression "contract.tradeHeader"]
-	   tradeDate date (1..1) anchor <"The trade date.
+      [synonym Rosetta_Workbench value partyTradeIdentifier pathExpression "tradeHeader"] tradeDate DateInstances (1..1) <"The trade date.
 This is the date the trade was originally executed.
 In the case of a novation, the novated part of the trade should be reported (by both the remaining party and the transferee) using a trade date corresponding to the date the novation was agreed.
 The remaining part of a trade should be reported (by both the transferor and the remaining party) using a trade date corresponding to the original execution date.">;
-		    [synonym FpML value tradeDate pathExpression "trade.tradeHeader"]
-		    [synonym Rosetta_Workbench value tradeDate pathExpression "contract.tradeHeader"]
-	   tradeDateId string (0..1) anchor;
-		    [synonym FpML value id pathExpression "trade.tradeHeader.tradeDate"]
-		    [synonym Rosetta_Workbench value id pathExpression "contract.tradeHeader.tradeDate"]
-	   clearedDate date (0..1) anchor <"If the trade was cleared (novated) through a central counterparty clearing service, this represents the date the trade was cleared (transferred to the central counterparty).">;
+   clearedDate date (0..1) <"If the trade was cleared (novated) through a central counterparty clearing service, this represents the date the trade was cleared (transferred to the central counterparty).">;
       [synonym FpML value clearedDate pathExpression "trade.tradeHeader"]
-	   contractualProduct ContractualProduct (1..1) <"The contractual product information that is associated with the contract.
+      [synonym Rosetta_Workbench value clearedDate pathExpression "tradeHeader"] contractualProduct ContractualProduct (1..1) <"The contractual product information that is associated with the contract.
 The corresponding FpML construct is the product abstract element and the associated substitution group.">;
    otherPartyPayment Payment (0..*) <"Other fees or additional payments associated with the contract, e.g. broker commissions, where one or more of the parties involved are not principal parties involved in the contract.">;
-		    [synonym FpML value otherPartyPayment pathExpression "trade"]
-	   brokerParty string (0..*) reference <"The reference to the party (or parties) that brokered the contract.">;
+   [synonym FpML value otherPartyPayment pathExpression "trade"] [synonym Rosetta_Workbench value otherPartyPayment] brokerParty string (0..*) reference <"The reference to the party (or parties) that brokered the contract.">;
       [synonym FpML value brokerPartyReference pathExpression "trade"]
-	   calculationAgent CalculationAgentModel (1..1) <"The ISDA Calculation Agent and the associated business center information.
+      [synonym Rosetta_Workbench value brokerPartyReference] calculationAgent CalculationAgentModel (1..1) <"The ISDA Calculation Agent and the associated business center information.
 This information is represented in FpML via the CalculationAgent.model.">;
    determiningParty string (0..2) reference <"TThe party referenced is specified in the related Confirmation as Determination Party.">;
       [synonym FpML value determiningParty pathExpression "trade"]
-	   barrierDeterminationAgent Party (0..1) reference <"The party specified in the related confirmation as Barrier Determination Agent.">;
+      [synonym Rosetta_Workbench value determiningParty] barrierDeterminationAgent Party (0..1) reference <"The party specified in the related confirmation as Barrier Determination Agent.">;
       [synonym FpML value barrierDeterminationAgent pathExpression "trade"]
-	   hedgingParty string (0..2) reference <"The ISDA Hedging Party that is specified in the related confirmation as Hedging, or if no Hedging Party is specified, either party to the contract.">;
+      [synonym Rosetta_Workbench value barrierDeterminationAgent] hedgingParty string (0..2) reference <"The ISDA Hedging Party that is specified in the related confirmation as Hedging, or if no Hedging Party is specified, either party to the contract.">;
       [synonym FpML value hedgingParty pathExpression "trade"]
-	   collateral Collateral (0..1) <"Defines the collateral obligations of a party.">;
+      [synonym Rosetta_Workbench value hedgingParty] collateral Collateral (0..1) <"Defines the collateral obligations of a party.">;
       [synonym FpML value collateral pathExpression "trade"]
-	   documentation Documentation (0..1) <"Defines the definitions that govern the document and should include the year and type of definitions referenced, along with any relevant documentation (such as master agreement) and the date it was signed.">;
+      [synonym Rosetta_Workbench value collateral] documentation Documentation (0..1) <"Defines the definitions that govern the document and should include the year and type of definitions referenced, along with any relevant documentation (such as master agreement) and the date it was signed.">;
       [synonym FpML value documentation pathExpression "trade"]
-	   governingLaw GoverningLawEnum (0..1) scheme "governingLawScheme" <"Identification of the law governing the transaction.">;
+      [synonym Rosetta_Workbench value documentation] governingLaw GoverningLawEnum (0..1) scheme "governingLawScheme" <"Identification of the law governing the transaction.">;
       [synonym FpML value governingLaw pathExpression "trade"]
-	   state ContractStateEnum (0..1) <"The state qualification of a contractual product, i.e. whether open or close.
-This attribute is not present as part of the FpML standard.">;
+      [synonym Rosetta_Workbench value governingLaw] state ContractStateEnum (0..1) <"The state qualification of a contractual product.">;
-	   party Party (2..*) <"The parties to the contract.
+      [synonym Rosetta_Workbench value state] party Party (2..*) <"The parties to the contract.
 While FpML has a minimal cardinality of 1, a minimal cardinality of 2 seems more appropriate.">;
       [synonym FpML value party]
-		    [synonym Rosetta_Workbench value party]
-	   account Account (0..*) <"Optional account information.">;
+      [synonym Rosetta_Workbench value party] account Account (0..*) <"Optional account information.">;
       [synonym FpML value account]
  }

 The scope of the contract is limited to the post-execution lifecycle, as it involves legal entities and has a set of attributes which are only qualified at the excution and post-execution stage: trade date, calculation agent, documentatiom, governing law, etc.